ScottMaclure/bcass/README.md

 Don't forget to add an entry to `/etc/hosts`.

-## Building the project

-### Building SASS

-Until this is in the gruntfile, to compile sass:

-`compass compile`

-To run the background:

-`compass watch`

-### Grunt
+## Grunt

-To build compiled scripts and finish in "watch" mode:
+To build css and js, and finish in "watch" mode:

 `grunt dev`

-To minify/compress:
+To minify/compress for production:

 `grunt prod`